 In the event that a student experiences sexual misconduct in any form, they should treat it seriously and tell someone.
 There are long-term effects, even if the immediate effects may not appear obvious.
 Help is important.
 Which service one starts with is not important.
 Each service is designed to address the specific concerns of a situation.
-These resources are not isolated, but cooperate to provide a web of support for the student who has experienced sexual misconduct.
+These resources are not isolated, but cooperate to provide a web of support for the student who has experienced discrimination, harassment, or sexual misconduct.
 After the first contact, there is help for deciding who else might be of assistance.

-If you or a friend experience sexual misconduct, including sexual assault, dating violence, domestic violence, or stalking, on or off campus, and have questions or need help, contact any of these resources below:
+If you or a university community member experiences discrimination, harassment, and/or sexual misconduct, including sexual assault, dating violence, domestic violence, or stalking, on or off campus, and have questions or need help, contact any of these resources below: